 Minors employed in the state of California must have a Permit to Employ and Work (commonly referred to as a “work permit”).
 Work permits are typically issued by the school where the student is enrolled.
 Work permits indicate the location of the employer as well as the number of hours a minor may work.

-Work Permits are issued through the Assistant Principal's Office.
+Work Permits are issued by the College & Career Pathway Advisor.

 Download and print the Work Permit Application.